microcks/microcks.io/content/documentation/guides/troubleshoot/_index.md

 EOF
 ```

 Finally, you have to edit the `docker-compose.yml` file to mount those files in the containers.
-You can do it adding new volumes like below:
+You can do it by adding new volumes like below:

 ```yaml
   app: